cascadiaquakes/cvm-tools-book/usage/verify_installation.md

    - **Read `requirements.txt`**: Reads the required packages from `requirements.txt` located in the parent directory.
    - **Check and Install Packages**: Verifies if the required packages are installed.
 If not, attempts to install them using `pip`.
    - **Basic Functionality Tests**: Performs basic tests using `numpy`, `pandas`, and `matplotlib` to ensure they are functioning correctly.
-   - **NetCDF File Check**: Reads the NetCDF file and prints a summary of its dimensions and variables.
+   - **netCDF File Check**: Reads the netCDF file and prints a summary of its dimensions and variables.

-3. **Output**: The script will output the status of each step, indicating whether the packages are installed correctly, whether the basic functionality tests passed, and whether the NetCDF file was read successfully.
+3. **Output**: The script will output the status of each step, indicating whether the packages are installed correctly, whether the basic functionality tests passed, and whether the netCDF file was read successfully.

 ## Example Output